aikirias/KPIdelivery-MLOps/docs/RUNBOOK.md

 Daily DAG that hashes every churn CSV and emits all Dataset outlets when any file changes. `churn_training_dag` lists those Datasets in its schedule, so it automatically retrains after data refreshes and stays idle otherwise.
 The state file lives in `airflow/mlops/artifacts/source_hashes.json`.

+## Tasks
+1. **detect_csv_changes** (`ShortCircuitOperator`) – verifies each CSV exists under `/opt/mlops`, computes MD5 hashes, compares them with the previous snapshot stored in `source_hashes.json`, and short-circuits if nothing changed.
+2. **emit_dataset_update** (`EmptyOperator`) – has the five churn datasets (`file:///opt/mlops/*.csv`) in its `outlets`.
+When it runs, the scheduler records one event per dataset, immediately triggering `churn_training_dag`.

+## Usage
+- First run: delete `airflow/mlops/artifacts/source_hashes.json` (or leave it missing), then trigger the DAG.
+It will detect “changes” because there is no baseline and emit events.
+- Ongoing: allow the daily schedule to run; if no files changed, it exits quickly and no training occurs.
+If you manually edit a CSV (e.g., via JupyterLab), rerun the watchdog to kick off retraining.
+- Debugging: query `dataset_event` table in the Airflow metadata DB to verify events were created, or inspect the DAG run log (look for “Detectados cambios en los CSV…”).

 ---

 # churn_drift_monitor_w